qsctr/ai/posts/Braitenberg Vehicles.md

 Some future improvements I could make are to add support for multiple sources, and add vehicle 4a and 4b.

-I will upload the program later because I don't have time now.

 Braitenberg vehicles are very interesting.
 I like how they move differently according to different rules.
-They remind me of the electric field hockey ~~game~~ simulation we ~~played~~ used in physics class last year.
 I want to read Braitenberg's complete book one day.